Shakespearean March Madness

 “SPORTS” TALK

-There has been an amazing buzz surrounding Reduced Shakespeare Company debut of “The Complete World of Sports (abridged).”
+There has been an amazing buzz surrounding Reduced Shakespeare Company debut of "The Complete World of Sports (abridged)."
 No, not Buzz Lightyear.
 Not even Buzz Aldrin.
-It’s been the buzz from the press which has called SPORTS (abridged) “deeply funny,” “absolutely hilarious,” and “both merciless and affectionate!”
-Click here for Read more…
+It's been the buzz from the press which has called SPORTS (abridged) "deeply funny," "absolutely Read more…

 TOUR QUIZ

 Only for Fun.
 Please No Wagering.
 Question: What do Richmond VA, Burlington VT, Charlotte NC, Easton PA and Richardson TX all have common?
 Hint: Remember you are reading the the RSC newsletter.
-Answer: Along with Princeton, NJ these are the only places you’ll be able to see the RSC in Read more…
+Answer: Along with Princeton, NJ these are the only Read more…

 ‘World of Sports’ “Hits It Out Of The Park”!